WyattMeade/gouda/README.md

 ###Usage

-The benefit of Gouda is that it allows you to extend the font icons and use them however you'd like.
-You should be able to use this on any tag with (or without) an identifier such as a class, ID, data attribute, and so on.
+The benefit of Gouda is that it allows you to extend only the font icons you need to use and provide the flexibility to use them how you'd like.
+Below are examples of how you can use the fonts.

 ####Icon Using Tag Only